BY BILLY SUTER

 After becoming a follower, send your name and phone number on an email to firstname.lastname@example.org and ensure you place KEYS COMPETITION in the email subject field.

 The three lucky winners will be selected and notified soon after 2pm on Monday, November 6.
-Good luck!
+(Note: The winners were Cindy Lees, Eunice Botha and Tony Miller).

 One of the virtuoso stars of the show is Roelof Colyn, a stalwart of A Handful of Keys since 2001, beloved by audiences for his effortless charm, deadpan wit and the liquid magic of his playing.
 He is joined by James Smith, aged 19, the youngest person to appear in A Handful of Keys.